therealironduck/Ducktion/README.md

 A simple, flexible dependency injection solution for Unity!

-This package is compatible and tested with Unity 2022.3 LTS.
+This package is compatible and tested with Unity 2022.3 LTS and Unity 6.0 LTS.

 ## Features